-This presentation will be given by Bayan Itani at the Refugee Hosts International Conference.
-The presentation will address empathy as a common motivation for supporting Syrian refugees.
+This presentation was given by Bayan Itani at the Refugee Hosts International Conference.
+The presentation addressed empathy as a common motivation for supporting Syrian refugees.
 In so doing, it questions the ‘borderlines’ of empathy, and the reasons behind its decline, within the context of people from Syria seeking refuge in Lebanon.

 The borderlines of empathy